sys-bio/libsbml-draw/README.md

 ## How to build the Python documentation

 The ReadTheDocs documentation is in the `docs` directory of the `libsbml-draw` repo, and the configuration is specified in the `docs/source/conf.py` file.
+The `conf.py` file is configured such that documentation from the project's  `.py` files is automatically generated.  `.rst` files specify the structure of the documentation displayed on ReadTheDocs.

 The ReadTheDocs documentation is automatically updated each time a push is made to the `libsbml-draw` repo.